Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Expand business into other regions projected to see growth in production volume.

-We confirmed that implementing these types of transition plans will enable us to maintain resilient business operations, even in over the medium- and long-term, for Group businesses, products, and services.
+We confirmed that implementing these types of transition plans and financial strategy will enable us to maintain resilient business operations, even in over the medium- and long-term, for Group businesses, products, and services.
 Beyond the scope of applicability to this scenario analysis, ITOCHU is engaged in diverse business activities in various regions.
 Those business activities are also impacted by climate change.
-However, at this point in time, we have determined that the impact on Group overall earnings caused by risks associated with each individual business activity would be limited.
+However, at this point of time, we have determined that the impact on Group overall earnings caused by risks associated with each individual business activity would be limited.

 To confirm the impact of climate change on overall Group business, we will continue to conduct analyses of both transition and physical risks.
 We will further identify and organize fields susceptible to significant impact and evaluate response policies based on an order of priority given to areas requiring a response.